ReviewETF Logo

 +32%

 The same applies to DHHF and VDHG.
-They're more diversified than VAS + VGS (they include emerging markets and small caps), but they still have no gold, no thematic exposure, and no ability to tilt toward sectors you believe in.
+They're more diversified than VAS + VGS — they include emerging markets, small caps, and (in VDHG's case) bonds — but they still have no gold, no thematic exposure, and no ability to tilt toward sectors or hedging strategies you believe in.

 The idea is straightforward: keep the bulk of your portfolio in a diversified core, then add targeted satellite positions in themes and sectors the core misses.